MCProHosting/artisan-validator/readme.md

 }
 ```

-> Note: when working with the string-based shorthand, we try to types numbers correctly, but that's not very precise.
-If you need precise control your validator's input types, use the array notation.
+> Note: when working with the string-based shorthand, we try to typecase correctly, but that's its not 100% magical.
+If you need more precise control your validator's input types, use the array notation.

 ##### Working with the Results object